-Academic Programs
+Academic Programs:

 - Adult Basic Education (ABE) Instruction in reading, mathematics, verbal and written communication for students reading below NRS Level. - Adult Secondary Education (ASE) Instruction for students at or above NRS Level 5 that is specifically designed to prepare the student for the HSE test leading to a NYS High School Equivalency diploma. - English as a Second Language (ESL) Instruction in listening, reading, oral and written communication for adults with limited English proficiency.
 Instruction must be provided in English. - Family Literacy Family Literacy Programs incorporate activities that include interactive literacy activities between parents and their children.
 To generate EPE aid, the parents must be EPE eligible and attend teacher-led instruction.
 Stand-alone non-academic programs are not allowed.
+No EPE reimbursable contact hours are permitted for time spent with children included in a Family Literacy event or class.
+Family Literacy activities must have prior approval by the AEPP office.